Check out some amazing food in Orlando! My recommendations are compiled from numerous visits to this city.

 I travel to Orlando for work at least twice per year.
 Sometimes I’m too busy or my trip is too short to get out and explore the city, but other times I make it a point to try amazing food when I’m there.
 I’ve listed below some of my favorite spots that I absolutely recommend checking out (and none of these are within Disney parks).

 I love great Mexican food and, in my opinion, Florida is one of the best places on the East Coast to find it!
 Viva Cocina & Tequila has a great menu with enough variety that everyone in your party will be able to find something they love.
 They even have sushi!
 (Think Mexican-inspired sushi – the plantain roll is amazing.)
-The drink menu is also impressive.
+Last time I visited, I tried the chicken flautas (pictured below) while my coworkers both tried the shrimp tacos (“Los Marineros”).
+So good!
+The drink menu is also impressive; get a margarita – you won’t regret it.
 The vibe here is upbeat and trendy.
+(I’ve seen a lot of people there celebrating birthdays and other events.)

 Thrive Cocktail Lounge & Eatery

 This Italian restaurant is in a really cute area called Winter Park.
 (I suggest finding a nearby garage to park because street parking is hard to come by.)
 One of the things I love about this restaurant is that you can get either a half or full order of pasta – meaning you can try more than one pasta or actually finish your plate if you have a small appetite.
-They had a great wine selection.
+I really enjoyed the rigatoni bolognese.
+(So much so that I got it last time when I went back also.)
+My coworkers tried the sweet potato ravioli and said it was amazing!
+They also had a great wine selection.

 Of course you can’t forget dessert!
 This Filipino ice cream shop has the most amazing, creative flavors.
 I went here for the Keso Guava Cheesecake and ended up getting the Mango Peach Pie.
 They let you try multiple flavors before committing to what you want to order and then you can add your own toppings (or not) and choose between a cup and a cone.
 I went back twice in one trip because it was so good!